 Push-Ups Aren’t Everything!

-Push-ups train your chest and triceps, but you also have a back and biceps.
+Push-ups train your chest and triceps, but you also have the muscles in the back and biceps.
 And very large muscles in your legs.
 For a complete home workout and a muscular physique you need to train all those too!

 You can do it with my free home workout plan for beginners.
 It needs zero to very little equipment and the push-ups I showed you above are part of it.